Chile hit by powerful quake aftershock, no major damage

 The area is home to many of the biggest mines in Chile, the world's top copper producer.

-A spokeswoman for Glencore Xstrata's and Anglo American's Collahausi mine said the "process of normalization" it was following after Tuesday's quake was continuing without problems.
+A spokeswoman for Glencore Xstrata's (GLEN.L) and Anglo American's (AAL.L) Collahausi mine said the "process of normalization" it was following after Tuesday's quake was continuing without problems.

 Other mines could not immediately be reached for comment, but they were generally unaffected by Tuesday's stronger quake.